desertwitch/SnapRAID-on-unRAID/README.md

 SnapRAID on UNRAID
 ================
-_An experimental plugin for advanced users installing SnapRAID onto UNRAID systems._
+_An actively developed plugin for advanced users installing SnapRAID onto UNRAID systems._

-This project is in active development and considered experimental.

 Licensed under GPL2, GPL3 and/or MIT (where applicable, see respective source code files).